Click to watch a short video on how we take an image of your feet.

 Can orthotics be repaired?

-The life of your orthotics can be extended by repairing/replacing the top cover, metatarsal pads, extensions, cushioning, posting, etc. There is no charge to repair orthotics within the first year.
-Once the orthotics are more than one year old the cost of the repair will be determined by the extent of the repair.
+The life of your orthotics can be extended by repairing/replacing the top cover, metatarsal pads, extensions, cushioning, posting, etc. The cost of repairing orthotics will be determined by the extent of the repair required.
 Generally it is between $40-$80.

 How much do orthotics cost?